Dwolla/dwolla-v2-node/README.md

 ## Community
 * If you have any feedback, please reach out to us on [our forums](https://discuss.dwolla.com/) or by [creating a GitHub issue](https://github.com/Dwolla/dwolla-v2-node/issues/new).
-* If you would like to contribute to this library, please read the [contributing guide](https://github.com/Dwolla/dwolla-v2-node/blob/main/CONTRIBUTING.md) to learn more about how to build and test this SDK.
+* If you would like to contribute to this library, [bug reports](https://github.com/Dwolla/dwolla-v2-node/issues) and [pull requests](https://github.com/Dwolla/dwolla-v2-node/pulls) are always appreciated!

 ## Additional Resources